codeguy/Slim-Extras/README.markdown

 * Rain
 * H2o

-To learn how to write your own custom View class, visit the [Slim Framework documentation](https://github.com/codeguy/Slim/wiki/Slim-Framework-Documentation#custom-views).

-### How to use a custom View
+This example demonstrates how to use the custom Twig view in your Slim Framework application:

     <?php
-    //Require the Slim Framework
-    require_once 'Slim/Slim.php';

-    //Require the custom View
-    require_once 'SmartyView.php';

-    //Init Slim app with the custom View
+    // Setup custom Twig view
+    $twigView = new \Slim\Extras\Views\Twig();

+    // Instantiate application
-    $app = new Slim(array(
+    $app = new \Slim\Slim(array(
-        'view' => new SmartyView()
+        'view' => $twigView
     ));

-    //Implement the rest of your application
-    //...
-    ?>
+This example assumes you are autoloading dependencies using [Composer](http://getcomposer.org/).
+If you are not using Composer, you must manually `require` the custom view class before instantiating it.

+Read the [Slim Framework documentation](http://docs.slimframework.com/pages/view-custom/) to learn how to write your own custom view.

+## Middleware

+This repository also contains middleware for your Slim Framework application.
+This example demonstrates how to apply HTTP basic authentication to a Slim Framework application:

+    <?php
+    $app = new \Slim\Slim();
+    $app->add(new \Slim\Extras\Middleware\HttpBasicAuth('username', 'password'));

+This example assumes you are autoloading dependencies using [Composer](http://getcomposer.org/).
+If you are not using Composer, you must manually `require` the custom middleware class before instantiating it.

-## Plugins
+## Log Writers

-Coming soon...
+This repository also contains custom log writers for your Slim Framwork application.
+This example demonstrates how to use the custom `DateTimeLogWriter` to write rolling log files from your Slim Framework application:

+    <?php
+    $app = new \Slim\Slim(array(
+        'log.writer' => new \Slim\Extras\Log\DateTimeFileWriter(array(
+            'path' => './logs',
+            'name_format' => 'Y-m-d',
+            'message_format' => '%label% - %date% - %message%'
+        ))
+    ));

+This example assumes you are autoloading dependencies using [Composer](http://getcomposer.org/).
+If you are not using Composer, you must manually `require` the log writer class before instantiating it.

-## About the Author
+## Author

-The Slim Framework for PHP 5 is created and maintained by Josh Lockhart, a web developer by day at [New Media Campaigns](http://www.newmediacampaigns.com/), and a [hacker by night](http://github.com/codeguy).
+The Slim Framework is created and maintained by [Josh Lockhart](https://www.joshlockhart.com).
+Josh is a senior web developer at [New Media Campaigns](http://www.newmediacampaigns.com/).
+Josh also created and maintains [PHP: The Right Way](http://www.phptherightway.com/), a popular movement in the PHP community to introduce new PHP programmers to best practices and good information.

-Slim is in active development, and test coverage is continually improving.
+The Slim Framework Extras repository is maintained by [Andrew Smith](https://github.com/silentworks).

-## Open Source License
+## License

-The Slim Framework for PHP 5 and the additional resources in this repository are released under the MIT public license.
+The Slim Framework is released under the MIT public license.

 <http://www.slimframework.com/license>